phthom/hybrid/4-HybridCloudLab.md

+# Task 6.
+Redis master pod

 ###  Create the Redis master pod

 Use the `redis-master-deployment.yaml` file to create a [deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and Redis master [pod](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/).
 The pod runs a Redis key-value server in a container.
 Using a deployment controller is the preferred way to launch long-running pods, even for 1 replica, so that the pod benefits from the self-healing mechanism in Kubernetes (keeps the pods alive).

-1. Use the [redis-master-deployment.yaml](redis-master-deployment.yaml) file to create the Redis master deployment in your Kubernetes cluster by running the `kubectl apply -f` *`filename`* command:
+1. Use the [redis-master-deployment.yaml](redis-master-deployment.yaml) file to create the Redis master deployment in your Kubernetes cluster by running the command:

     ```bash
+    oc apply -f redis-master-deployment.yaml
+    ```

+    Results

+    ```bash
-    root@iccws101:~/ICPGuestbook# kubectl apply -f redis-master-deployment.yaml
+    root@iccws101:~/pht-guestbook# oc apply -f redis-master-deployment.yaml
     deployment.apps/redis-master created
     ```

-2. To verify that the redis-master controller is up, list the deployments you created in the cluster with the `kubectl get deployment` :
+2. To verify that the redis-master controller is up, list the deployments you created in the cluster with the command:

     ```bash
-    root@iccws101:~/ICPGuestbook# kubectl get deployment
+    oc get deployment
-    NAME           DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
-    redis-master   1         1         1            1           51s
     ```

+    Results:

+    ```bash
+    root@iccws101:~/pht-guestbook# oc get deployment
+    NAME           READY   UP-TO-DATE   AVAILABLE   AGE
+    redis-master   1/1     1            1           6m29s
+    ```

     Result: The delpoyment then creates the single Redis master pod.

-3. To verify that the redis-master pod is running, list the pods you created in cluster with the `kubectl get pods` command:
+3. To verify that the redis-master pod is running, list the pods you created in cluster with the command:

     ```bash
+    oc get pods
+    ```

+    Results:

+    ```bash
-    root@iccws101:~/ICPGuestbook# kubectl get pods
+    root@iccws101:~/pht-guestbook# oc get pods
     NAME                            READY   STATUS    RESTARTS   AGE
     redis-master-7b5cc58fc8-x6m2b   1/1     Running   0          54m
     ...